“Prague is pretty”. I’ve heard more than one person say that. When you visit Prague, you’ll know what they mean.

 At the end of the short flight of steps is a restaurant with the worst rating I’ve ever seen on TripAdvisor.
 Turn around and avoid like the plague.

 Estimated Time to Spend: About 15 mins

 Franza Kafka Museum

-Less than 50 meters away from the narrowest street in Prague is the Franz Kafka Museum.
-Fans of the author can visit the museum but I was here specifically to see this kinetic sculpture by David Cerny.
+Less than 50 meters away from the narrowest street in Prague is the Kafka Museum.
+Fans of the author can visit the museum but I was here specifically to see this kinetic sculpture by Cerny.

 Titled “Piss”, it depicts two urinating men cast in bronze.
 Their pelvises gyrate and their penises bob up and down while releasing a stream of water into a shallow pool shaped like Czechia.